 - Headphones (to cut down on echoes and interference being picked up on either end of the conversation)

 - An audio-friendly environment: a relatively quiet space (no fans or loud appliances running,) and don’t get too close to windows.
 Also, note that carpeting and soft furniture/drapes/cushions are ideal for atmospheric absorption of sound.

-- Put devices on silent to avoid a phone notification or computer notification.
+- Put devices on silent to avoid phone notifications or computer notifications.

-- Finally, mak sure that your audio is selected and turned on, and do your very best to monitor yourself so you can hear when you are on or off mic.
+- Finally, make sure that your audio is selected and turned on, and do your very best to monitor yourself so you can hear when you are on or off the mic.